(The first chapter of Akayama DanJay.)

 “Hm.
 Well, you can learn.”
 Virgil Green snapped the tail-feathers together into a scanty orange skirt.
 “When a student is done dancing, the sitting-and-walking phase involves meditation while contemplating the Biggest Bird.”
 Dan had trouble imagining a bird any bigger than the pink one he was looking at, outside a hallucination.
 “Do you have any experience with such periods of theological consideration, Danny?”

 “Kinda, I guess.”
-Dan stepped into the orange feather-skirt.
+Dan stepped into his orange feather-skirt.
 It was more comfortable than he expected.
 “I read books as an undergrad while walking laps around the campus quad.
 I would read for a lap, then close the book and think about it for a lap, and then start reading again.”

 Virgil Green turned to grin at Virgil Blue.
 Blue shook his head, waggling his silver mask, but Green’s smile grew and he nodded.
 “You sound like you know the rigmarole, Danny,” he said, turning back to face him.
 “What classes?
 What books?”